 You will be taken to Facebook's live producer portal with a preview player that says "Waiting for live video."

-Scroll down below the player.
-Make sure under "Get Started" that the dropdown menu is set to Use Stream Keys.
-You will find the RTMP URL and Stream Key for this destination.
+The page may scroll down automatically to the Stream Setup menu.
+If not, scroll down below the player manually.
+Make sure under "Get Started" that Use Stream Key is selected.
+You will find the RTMP URL ("Server URL") and Stream Key for this destination.
 (Note: Your video preview is still visible in the bottom right corner.)

-There are additional settings you can configure for your stream, your viewers, and commenting on Facebook; you can find these below the Get Started section.
-Note that these settings only impact Facebook and do not impact the stream or player on Vimeo.
+There are additional settings you can configure for your stream, your viewers, and commenting on Facebook.
+These settings do not apply to your stream on Vimeo or any other destination.
+For more details on these settings, see Facebook's documentation.

 On Vimeo, create your event and on the Settings page, select the Destinations tab.
 Next to RTMP, click Add.